Antovex/Devops_oneshot/revising_cicd/cicd_deep_dive/github_actions.md

 - Native CI/CD for GitHub repositories
 - Automate workflows for build, test, deploy

+# GitHub Actions Deep Dive

+A hands-on guide to CI/CD with GitHub Actions.

+## What is GitHub Actions?
+- Native CI/CD for GitHub repositories
+- Automate workflows for build, test, deploy

 ## Key Concepts
 - **Workflow:** Automated process triggered by events
 - **Job:** Set of steps run on a runner